Paul Goldschmidt Player Props: Cardinals vs. Cubs

-Paul Goldschmidt, with a slugging percentage of .405 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Chicago Cubs, with Justin Steele on the mound, July 21 at 2:20 PM ET.
+The St. Louis Cardinals and Paul Goldschmidt (.341 slugging percentage over his past 10 games, including one homer), battle starting pitcher Michael Fulmer and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Cubs.
+In his last game he had a hitless performance (0-for-4) against the Cubs.

 Paul Goldschmidt Game Info & Props vs. the Cubs